moprescu/CustomModuleDefinition/README.txt

 Setup instructions:

 To run this app locally, you need R and RStudio.
-From R or RStudio, install and load the shiny package:
+From R or RStudio, install and load the following packages:

-	install.packages("shiny")
+	install.packages(c("shiny", "XML"))
 	library(shiny)

 You can start the app from the directory containing